 Even with all this time spent at home, it still feels as though our family’s schedules are packed!
 By the time dinner rolls around, we’re tuckered out…tired and hungry are not a good combination, am I right?
 So, for those extra busy days, I’ve crafted up a couple of no-cook seafood dishes.
-That’s right, no cooking required!
+That’s right, easy seafood dinners and no cooking required!
 And, thanks to the team at Cameron’s Seafood, we have an abundance of already cooked seafood options to choose from…Fresh crab meat, lobster and shrimp!

 Without further ado, let’s get to *NOT* cooking!

 Probably one of our household’s favorite quick meals are wraps.
 These portable sandwiches can be loaded with all sorts of veggies, cheeses, spreads…and (a personal fav) jumbo lump crab meat ~what a treat after a busy day!

 When I know the week ahead is going to be a doozy, I’ll pull out my packaged crab meat from the freezer and let thaw in the refrigerator (typically on Sunday night, so it’ll be thawed come Tuesday or Wednesday, when we’re at our busiest).

 Here are just a few combinations I like to deploy for wrapped inspiration.

 - Whole wheat wraps, jumbo lump crab meat, baby arugula (or spinach), sun-dried tomatoes, parmesan cheese, balsamic vinegar and a little mayo.